DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 * Update; Restart

-Afterwards you have a working router/firewall with WAN side and LAN side, Unbound for DNS and ISC or KEA for DHCP.<br>
+Afterwards you have a working router/firewall with WAN side and LAN side, dnsmasq for DHCO and Unbound for DNS.<br>
 The default NAT and firewall enforces basic stuff.

 ### Some extra settings